721labs/partial-common-ownership/docs/development.md

 The package gate also inspects the packed bytes rather than trusting the working tree.
-It requires exact `@openzeppelin/contracts@5.6.1` as the sole OpenZeppelin declaration, exactly 13 shipped production Solidity sources, and the exact `^0.8.20` pragma in every one before compiling clean Hardhat and Forge consumers.
+It requires exact `@openzeppelin/contracts@5.6.1` as the sole OpenZeppelin declaration, exactly 13 shipped production Solidity sources, and the exact `^0.8.20` pragma in every one before compiling a clean Forge consumer with the pinned London profile.
+Historical Hardhat consumer evidence remains in its immutable stage record but is not part of the active package gate.

 Repository tool configurations compile with exactly Solidity 0.8.36 while retaining the London EVM target, disabled optimizer with 200 configured runs,